 Duo Free plan users may apply only the New User policy via global and application policy.

-See the Policy & Control documentation for more information about available policy restrictions and instructions for managing application policies.
+See the Policy & Control documentation for more information about available policy restrictions, to learn the effective policy default settings, and to see instructions for managing global, application, and group policies.

 The application "Type" shows what kind of Duo application you created.
 This field is read-only.

 Users see the application's "Name" in the notification they receive each time they authenticate using Duo Push.
 To update, type in a new name and click the Save Changes button at the bottom of the page when done.

 Duo's self-service portal lets users add, update, and remove authentication devices.
 The self-service portal is an option for web-based and some SSL VPN applications that feature inline enrollment and authentication prompt.
 See the self-service portal documentation and Managing Your Devices in the Duo end user guide.

 To enable this feature, check the Let users manage their devices box.
 Click the Save Changes button at the bottom of the page when done.

 The "Username normalization" option controls whether usernames entered for primary authentication should be altered before trying to match them to a Duo user account.
 With normalization off, the usernames "jsmith," "DOMAIN\jsmith," and "firstname.lastname@example.org" would be three separate users in Duo.
 When enabled, username normalization strips any domain information from the username received from the application before trying to match to a known Duo user, so "jsmith," "DOMAIN\jsmith," and "email@example.com" would all resolve to a single "jsmith" Duo user.

 To turn on username normalization, click the radio button next to Simple.